spatie/form-backend-validation/README.md

 // Returns an array with errors for the given field name form.errors.get(key);

-// Shortcut for getting the errors for the given field name form.getError(key);
+// Shortcut for getting the first error for the given field name form.getError(key);

 // Clear all errors